anhgelus/molehunt/Writerside/topics/resource-pack.md

 You can now close the `pack.mcmeta` file.
 Now, inside your resource pack's main folder, create a folder named `assets`, and inside it make another folder name `molehunt`.

-You file tree you look like that :
+You file tree you look like that:
 ```
 📁 MyAwesomeResourcePack
 ├── 📄 pack.mcmeta